 Formerly VQ9JS, Diego Garcia, British Indian Ocean Territory; TF/KE4SX, NATO Base, Keflavik, Iceland; ON/KE4SX, NATO Headquarters, Brussels, Belgium; R4/N3YZ, Kazan State University, Kazan, Russia; N4ACO and KE4SX, Virginia Beach, VA, and WN3OYT US Naval Academy, Annapolis, MD.
 Please QSL direct to N3YZ.

-Working FT-897D barefoot and homebrew fan dipoles on 80, 40, 20 and 10m, along with a handheld Arrow yagi, resulting in 8BDXCC, DXCC Diamond, WAZ, WPX Honor Roll, Triple Play, VUCC Satellites, and lots of neat other stuff!
+Working an FT-897D barefoot and homebrew fan dipoles on 80, 40, 20 and 10m, along with a handheld Arrow yagi; resulting in 8BDXCC, DXCC Diamond, WAZ, WPX Honor Roll, Triple Play, VUCC Satellites, and lots of neat other stuff!

 Conditions, conditions and conditions.
 And a bit of luck!